opengauss-mirror/docs/content/en/docs/Developerguide/dolphin-date-and-time-processing-functions-and-operators.md

     (1 row)
     ```

-- to_days()
+- to_days(expr)

-  Function prototype: `int8 TO_DAYS(DATETIME date)`

   Function description: Receives a date or datetime expression as a parameter and returns the number of days from the date specified by the parameter to the year 0000.

+  Return type: 64-bit integer `int8`

   Remarks:

   * If the input parameter type is time, the date used for calculation is the current date plus the time specified by time.
   * If the entered date is out of the range [0000-01-01, 9999-12-31] or the input parameter is an invalid date or datetime expression, the function reports an error.
+(This function is compatible with the behavior of this function in the INSERT statement of MySQL.)

   Example: